 ‘Eight months later – and ten years after it all started – Kitt arrived.
 He was born on 4th April 2019 and he has been everything I dreamed of and more.
 My pregnancy was difficult and he came two weeks early, by an emergency section, as he was in a breech position.
 It feels like he’s always been here now; all his stuff just seems like it’s always been in the house.
 I simply couldn’t imagine life without him now.

-‘I am so happy I went to see Professor Nardo.
+‘I am so happy I went to see the RHG team.
 You are made to feel so welcome and see the same people every time, so always feel looked after at the Reproductive Health Group.
 It doesn’t feel at all like a clinic there, even though you are having operations.
 It feels very serene; the location means it’s completely quiet and everybody – staff and patients – are all there for the same reason, so you know you’re all in it together, and then you see the thank you cards and know it does happen, so why not for you?’